Video Games Consoles Trading License in Dubai

 Dubai South's strategic positioning near Al Maktoum International Airport further strengthens its appeal for console traders.
 Rapid air freight connections enable businesses to receive shipments from manufacturing hubs in Asia and dispatch them to regional markets within days, reducing lead times and improving stock turnover.

-The Video Games Consoles Trading Licence operates under Activity Code 4759.95 within the International Standard Industrial Classification (ISIC) framework.
+The Video Games Consoles Trading License operates under Activity Code 4759.95 within the International Standard Industrial Classification (ISIC) framework.
 This activity covers the retail and wholesale trading of video game consoles and related hardware, encompassing a broad range of permitted goods.

-Permitted goods under this licence include:
+Permitted goods under this license include:

 Home gaming consoles